Yes, narcissists can be intently and irreversibly evil, though most of them are not. The question is, what makes them so wicked?

 The following features of a malignant narcissist’s personality describe their cruelty:

 1. They Lack Empathy

-They can well understand what is going on in your mind.
-They can well recognize what emotions are shaping your expressions and body language.
+But they have cognitive empathy, which makes them good at reading and understanding what is going on in someone’s mind.
+They can well recognize what emotions are shaping their victim’s expressions and body language.

 This gives them the ability to harm you more than your everyday enemy.
 They know when and where to hurt you so that the damage is maximum.